Transition from Open Funder Registry to ROR

 Why is this transition happening?

-Merging the two registries will make workflows more efficient and less confusing for all concerned while allowing ROR and Crossref to develop new services to support the funding use case, such as improving funder matching.
+Merging the two registries will make workflows more efficient and less confusing for all concerned and will enable the development of robust new services that use organization identifiers.
 The Open Funder Registry currently includes about 44,000 IDs and records for funders, and a large majority of the most-used of these Funder IDs already exist in ROR, with others being continually added through ongoing curation work.
 Funders, publishers, and others should not need to decide whether to use Funder IDs or ROR IDs and should not need to use both: a single registry, ROR, can fulfill the purpose of identifying research organizations -- including funders.

 When is this transition happening?

 This transition is happening now!
 Users of the Open Funder Registry can begin the work of switching to ROR at any time.
 ROR's data structure has always included an external identifier field to enable mapping of ROR IDs to Funder IDs, and ROR has been working since 2022 to add and update ROR records from Open Funder Registry data.
-The Open Funder Registry will continue to be updated through at least the end of 2024, and the existing technical infrastructure for the Open Funder Registry will remain available while Crossref works to support ROR IDs for funders by updating schemas and APIs and by building and improving tools to automatically map Funder IDs to ROR IDs and match funder names to ROR IDs.
+The Open Funder Registry will continue to be updated and its existing technical infrastructure will remain available for the foreseeable future, but future systems and processes at Crossref will be designed to use ROR IDs to identify funders.

 Will every Funder ID have a corresponding ROR ID?

 Our aim is to provide comprehensive coverage of Funder IDs that are widely used, are not duplicates or errors, and are in scope for ROR.
 Based on our analysis of funding data in Crossref, DataCite, and ORCID metadata, about one-third of the Funder Registry accounts for the majority of actual usage, so we’re creating and updating ROR IDs for funders on this basis.
 Currently, there are ROR IDs for over 94% of cases where a Funder ID is used in DataCite and Crossref DOI records.
-We will continue to improve this coverage during 2024 to bettter support the funding use case.
-See How ROR and the Funder Registry Overlap to learn more and check the ROR / Funder Registry Overlap tool for current data on Funder ID to ROR ID mapping.
+We will continue to improve this coverage to better support the funder identification use case.
+See How ROR and the Funder Registry Overlap to learn more.

 Will Funder IDs continue to resolve?